-After speaking with her ex, the church members told Whitney she could be forgiven if she went back to the temple the next day.
-This was confusing to her because she thought she should be excommunicated for her behavior.
-It was because of the words of her ex that she was told she could stay.
+After speaking with her ex, the church members told Whitney she could be forgiven if she returned to the temple the next day.
+This wasn’t very clear to her because she thought she should be excommunicated for her behavior.
+Because of her ex’s words, she was told she could stay.

-Her current husband, Justin, who she cheated with, was excommunicated immediately.
-This difference in treatment has to do with the patriarchial nature of the church.
-Because a man, Whitney’s ex, intervened on her behalf she was allowed to stay.
+Her current husband, Justin, whom she cheated with, was excommunicated immediately.
+This difference in treatment has to do with the patriarchal nature of the church.
+Because a man, Whitney’s ex, intervened on her behalf, she was allowed to stay.
 “The men get to decide what happens to me,” she says, and she didn’t even feel like she had the power to say “no” to the religion.

-This made her feel “icky and manipulatied.”
+This made her feel “icky and manipulated.”
 It was at that moment that she lost her faith.
-She got a divorce and tried to leave again, but they wouldn’t let her leave the second time because she was still “sealed” to her ex husband in their eyes.
+She got a divorce and tried to leave again, but they wouldn’t let her leave the second time because she was still “sealed” to her ex-husband in their eyes.

-She now sees parallels between abuse she says she experienced in the church with the abuse she experienced from a family member.
+Whitney now sees parallels between the abuse she says she experienced in the church and the abuse she experienced from a family member.
 Signing the letter represented to Whitney taking her power back.
-“I feel like we should be popping a bottle,” she says as she signed the letter.
+“I feel like we should be popping a bottle,” she says as she signs the letter.

 Has Heather Gay removed her name from the Mormon church?

 Although Heather was the first RHOSLC member to come out with a storyline about leaving the Mormon church, she still hasn’t gone through this process.
-Watching Whitney do it makes her wonder if it is something she wants to do as well.
+Watching Whitney do it makes her wonder if it is something she also wants to do.